YuvalShaul/k8s/restart-policies/README.md

 # Restart Policies

-In this lab we will demonstrate using probes to monitor containers health.
+In this lab we will demonstrate using restart policies.

 - [Always pod](#Always-pod)
 - [OnFailure pod](#OnFailure-pod)